gkonovalov/free-vpn/README.md

     When you run the `vpn.py` script, you will be prompted to choose one of the following actions:

-    - `create`: This option allows you to set up a new VPN server.
+    - `create`: Set up a new VPN server or update existing.
-    - `destroy`: Select this option to remove an existing VPN server.
+    - `destroy`: Remove an existing VPN server.
-    - `list`: This command displays all active VPN servers that are currently running under your account.
+    - `list`: View all active VPN servers.

 2. **Choose Parameters**: